Skip to Content

 10. Cities

 If you’re a city lover, South America is the better destination.
-The continent is full of unique and exciting cities to explore.
+A few of the best cities to explore include:

-• Rio de Janeiro: First on the list is Rio de Janeiro, Brazil.
-This spectacular city is known for its iconic landmarks like the Christ the Redeemer statue, Sugarloaf Mountain, and Copacabana Beach.
+• Rio de Janeiro, Brazil: This city is known for its iconic landmarks like the Christ the Redeemer statue, Sugarloaf Mountain, and Copacabana Beach.
 Rio also has a thriving arts and culture scene.
-It’s home to some of the world’s best dance clubs, museums, and endless nightlife options.
+There are also some great dance clubs, museums, and endless nightlife options.
 In my opinion, Rio is the most naturally beautiful city on Earth.

-• Buenos Aires: Known as the cultural hub of South America, Buenos Aires also boasts a fantastic food scene that features everything from traditional Argentinean steaks to international cuisine.
-This is one of the greatest cities in South America.
-I spent about a month and a half here and can’t wait to return.
+• Buenos Aires, Argentina: This is one of the greatest cities in South America.
+I recently spent about a month and a half here and can’t wait to return.
+Buenos Aires is a cultural hub of South America.
+The city also has some great food, history, and architecture.

-• Cusco: Cusco Peru is the gateway to the Inca Trail and Machu Picchu, making it one of South America’s most popular tourist destinations.
-But Cusco’s appeal doesn’t end with the ruins.
-The city is also known for its beautiful colonial architecture, vibrant markets, and excellent cuisine.
+• Cusco, Peru: Cusco Peru is the starting point of the Inca Trail and the jumping-off point to tours to Machu Picchu.
+This makes it one of South America’s most popular tourist destinations.
+The city is also known for its beautiful colonial architecture, local markets, and excellent cuisine.

 Florida Street, Buenos Aires, Argentina Virtual Walking Tour (4K)